Characteristic Functions and Colligations: Abstract

 \section{Abstract}

-The characteristic function of row contractions and liftings of row contractions are complete invariants up to unitary equivalence for row contractions and liftings of row contractions, respectively.
-We provide alternate proofs for these using colligations.
-A class of co-isometric observable colligations with input spaces of finite dimension is characterized.
+The characteristic function of row contractions and characteristic function of liftings of row contractions are multi-analytic operators which are complete invariants up to unitary equivalence for row contractions and liftings of row contractions, respectively.
+We provide alternate proofs for these properties of characteristic functions using colligations.
+Co-isometric observable colligations with certain class of basic operators are characterized.
 Blaschke factor based transformations of the characteristic function of lifting are studied.

 {\bf MSC:2020} 47A20, 47A13, 47A15, 47A68, 47A48\\ {\bf keywords:} Row contractions, contractive lifting, Fock space, characteristic functions, multi-analytic operators, completely non-co-isometric, minimal contractive lifting, colligations